 What’s the Netflix release date for The Lost Daughter?

-The movie will make its festival debut at Venice Film Festival in September 2021 before hitting select theaters (likely to get the movie qualified for the awards season) on December 17th.
+The movie will make its festival debut at the Venice Film Festival in September 2021 before hitting select theaters (likely to get the movie qualified for the awards season) on December 17th.

 Are you looking forward to watching The Lost Daughter on Netflix?
 Let us know in the comments.